cmbrandt/cxx-fundamentals/2_design_patterns.md

 `Context`
 * Configured with a ConcreteStrategy object
-* Maintains a reference to a Strategy obect
+* Maintains a reference to a Strategy object

 ### Variations:
 * Policy (using templates)